 Noble Rice itself has a modern Japanese menu with high-quality fish and seafood dishes that are inventive and delicious as well as a full bar focused on Japanese whiskey and sake.

 The price points may seem a little higher than your typical sushi restaurant, but they fly their seafood in weekly from Japan to ensure quality and freshness.
+It’s a great dinner restaurant if you’re trying to impress a date!
 They even offer uni and toro as menu highlights.
 We loved their toro tartare.

 I had my first, but certainly not my last, milk-bread experience.
 It was truly heavenly!
 I also highly recommend their tempura poke roll.
 Each roll gets its own shoyu sauce.
 This one was paired with a white shoyu and it complimented it perfectly.